Frequently Asked Questions (FAQs)

 An individual account would be for a reader who is only signing themselves up for the program.
 If you are signing multiple people in your household up at the same time and would like to manage all of those accounts with one login, then you can create a family account.
 This is ideal for parents or caregivers who are logging reads for children, though anyone can be a member of your family.

-If you participated in our summer or winter reading programs in 2019, you probably already have a Beanstack account.
+If you participated in our summer or winter reading programs in the past, you probably already have a Beanstack account.
 Go to the Beanstack sign in page and log in using your username OR email address that you used to create the account and your password.

 If you forgot your password, you can select “Recover Password” on the Beanstack sign-in page.
 You will be prompted to enter your username or email address and a link will be emailed to your account for you to reset your password.

 Challenges are another name for the program you or your family members are participating in.
 We have challenges for all ages levels and you will see which challenge you are eligible for depending on your age/grade.
-There are four different challenges:
+In the summer, there are four different challenges:

-- Summer Reading Together (for babies, toddlers & preschoolers)
+- Reading Together (for babies, toddlers & preschoolers)

 - Imagination Readers (for those reading on their own through entering 5th grade)

 - Teen Summer Reading (for grades 6-12)